-After preheating the oven to 350°F, I start out mixing my dry ingredients first, which in this case are the ones for the oat topping.
+After preheating the air fryer to 350°F, I start out mixing my dry ingredients first, which in this case are the ones for the oat topping.
 In a bowl, combine the oats, flour, salt, cinnamon and brown sugar.

-Next, grease an 8×8 baking pan with butter or nonstick spray.
+Next, grease an 6- 4oz oven safe ramekins with butter or nonstick spray.
 Combine the apples with the lemon juice, sugar, cinnamon and nutmeg.
-Spread this apple mix evenly in the pan.
+Divide and spread this apple mix evenly in each ramekin.

-Do you eat apple crisp hot or cold?
+Do you eat air fryer apple crisp hot or cold?

 I like to eat my apple crisp warm from the oven, but if you have leftovers, you can store it in the refrigerator and eat it cold later on.
 However, for me personally, eating it warm just feels cozier, and it’s perfect for pairing with ice cream for that combination of hot and cold.